 The ICES single-stock catch advice for demersal stocks in 2019 (ICES, 2017) is based on either the existing management plans, the ICES maximum sustainable yield (MSY) approach, or the ICES precautionary approach.
 Mixed-fisheries catch scenarios can take specific management priorities into account.
-Catch scenarios are presented in Table 3 under the scenarios described in Table 2, with the resulting biomass at the beginning of 2019 shown in Table 7 and Figure 8.
+Catch scenarios are described in Table 2 and presented in Table 3, with the resulting biomass at the beginning of 2020 shown in Table 7 and Figure 8, and the F{total} value for 2019 shown in Table 8.
 Scenario results show that it is not possible to achieve all management objectives simultaneously under the current fishing patterns.
-For instance, if decreasing the fishing mortality for cod is the major objective and fleets would stop fishing after exhaustion of their cod TAC, this could mean that the TAC for other species in the mixed fisheries may not be fully utilized.
-As a consequence, scenarios that result in under- or overutilization are useful in identifying the main mismatches between the fishing opportunities of the various stocks, where limiting TACs can create potential "choke"
+For instance, if decreasing the fishing mortality for cod is the major objective and fleets stopped fishing after exhaustion of their cod TAC, this could mean that the TAC for other species in the mixed fisheries may not be fully utilized.
+As a consequence, scenarios that result in under- or overutilization are useful in identifying the main mismatches between the fishing opportunities of the various stocks, where limiting TACs can create potential "choke species" effects at fleet level.
+Such scenarios indicate the direction fleets may have to adapt to fully utilize these catch opportunities without increasing the risk of unwanted catch.